jasonnho/DevOps-PSO/README.md

 $ cd todometer && npm install
 ```

-To show the Electron application window with your current build:
+To run the application in development mode:

 ```bash
 $ npm run dev